tavily-ai/tavily-python/README.md

 # Tavily Python Wrapper
-The Tavily Python wrapper allows for easy interaction with the Tavily API, offering the full range of our search and scraping functionalities directly from your Python programs.
-Easily integrate smart search and content extraction capabilities into your applications, harnessing Tavily's powerful search and scraping features.
+The Tavily Python wrapper allows for easy interaction with the Tavily API, offering the full range of our search and extract functionalities directly from your Python programs.
+Easily integrate smart search and content extraction capabilities into your applications, harnessing Tavily's powerful search and extract features.

 ## Installing